Thanksgiving Christian Practices: Cultivating Grateful Hearts All Year

 Reflecting on Scripture together as we learn the slow joy of gratitude

 The Bible roots gratitude in God’s character.
 Thanksgiving flows from who God is and what God has done.
-Consider how these passages invite us to remember, rejoice, and return thanks in daily life.
+These passages invite us to remember, rejoice, and return thanks.

 “Give thanks to the Lord, for he is good; his love endures forever.”– Psalm 107:1 (NIV)